Discrete Diffusion in Large Language and Multimodal Models: A Survey: Mathematical Formulations

 \subsection{Simplified Masked Diffusion Model}

-A widely adopted class of discrete diffusion models is based on an absorbing state and is often referred to as the \textit{Masked Diffusion Model}.
+A widely adopted class of discrete diffusion models is based on the absorbing state and is often referred to as the \textit{Masked Diffusion Model}.
 Both \cite{shi2024simplified,sahoo2024simple} introduced simplifications to the diffusion process and the corresponding training objective for masked diffusion, yielding improved performance and computational efficiency.
+For the simplification of general discrete diffusion, we discuss Reparameterized Discrete Diffusion Models (RDMs)~\cite{zheng2023reparameterized} in Appendix Sec.A.II.

 In masked diffusion, the forward process progressively replaces input tokens with a special \texttt{[MASK]} token.
 Once a token is masked, it remains in that state throughout the remainder of the process, making the \texttt{[MASK]} token an absorbing state.
 At each time step $t$, the forward transition for a token $x$ is defined as: